BioBoost/vives-smart-campus/README.md

 #### Flex Desks

-The same hardware solution, without any modification, could also be implemented to measure the occupation of flex desks.
+The same hardware solution, without any modification, could also be implemented to **measure occupation** of flex desks.
 This enables the system to monitor how many desks are occupied.
 All sorts of triggers could be used to optimize the collection of garbage, or when its (not) necessary to clean the desks.

 ![Flex Desks](project/img/flex_desk.jpg)